 - Filing annual reports to update committee rosters and biosketches

 - Meeting as needed and maintaining a permanent record of IBC meetings and activities.
-All protocols that include the use of biohazardous materials must be submitted to the IBC for its review via IRBNet.org (link with instructions on how to use the tool).
+All protocols that include the use of biohazardous materials must be submitted to the IBC for its review via Cayuse IRB

 Please refer to the University's Governing Principles for Biosafety and to the Office of Research FAQs for additional information or contact the Director of Research Compliance at IBC@astate.edu or at (870) 972-2694.